 University of Virginia (UVA) is located in Charlottesville, in a suburban setting on around 1,600 acres of land.
 Founded in 1819, Thomas Jefferson’s influence is still seen today in many traditions on campus.
 Each grade of students are referred to by first, second, third, fourth years because Jefferson wanted to demonstrate the idea that learning is a lifelong process – not something that can be completed in just four years.
 Other lingo includes the campus as ‘grounds’ and the quad as ‘the lawn.’
-UVA caters to over 16,700 undergraduate and 7,000 graduate students.
+UVA caters to roughly 17,000 undergraduate and 8,000 graduate students.
 Graduate students can enroll in well-known programs through the Darden Graduate School of Business Administration, the Curry School of Education, the School of Engineering and Applied Science, and the School of Law.

 A significant aspect to life at University of Virginia is the presence of societies on campus.
 The Jefferson Literary and Debating Society was established in 1825, and is the second oldest Greek organization in the country.
 They continue to meet once a week.
 Another group is the Washington Literary Society and Debating Union which engages in a rivalry with the previously mentioned society.
 There are also several secret societies, including the Seven Society, Z Society, and IMP Society.
 These group’s activities are normally kept fairly hidden from outsiders.

 There are plenty of opportunities for students to get involved in social settings.
-Greek life is pretty active at UVA, with about 23% of men associated with a fraternity and 25% of women with a sorority.
+Greek life is pretty active at UVA, with about 31% of men associated with a fraternity and 31% of women with a sorority.
 Many student activities take place in Newcomb Hall, which is where the Student Activities Center (SAC) and Media Activities Center (MAC) are located.
 The student-run organizations on campus are governed by Student Council (or StudCo).